libidev/requtrap.go/README.md

 ![REQUTRAP](./assets/images/banner.png)

+API Gateway is service that handle all request from client and forward to any services.
+More detail about API Gateway, you can see [here](https://www.nginx.com/learn/api-gateway/).

+RequTrap will help you in implementing API Gateway.
+It is simple and fast, you can use it easily, sure.

 ## Configuration
 You can configure RequTrap by creating a YAML file which contain configuration schema.
 It will look like example below.